jadudm/cgov-util/README.md

 ./gov.gsa.fac.backups clone-db-to-db
 ```

-to backup a source DB to a destination.
+to backup a source DB to a destination, based on `config.yaml` settings.

 ## assumptions